The Problem Nobody Talks About

 Things That Surprised Us

 Caps negotiation is the hardest part.
 Writing the actual transform (call NvBufSurfTransform, done) took an hour.
 Getting caps negotiation right — transform_caps, fixate_caps, get_unit_size, handling passthrough, allocation queries — took days.
-The GStreamer design manual explains the theory; reading existing elements’ source code teaches the practice.
+Reading existing elements’ source code teaches more than the documentation.

 Pipeline tests catch what unit tests miss.
-Our unit tests all passed, but real gst-launch-1.0 pipelines failed because the allocator’s byte-size heuristic produced 640x481 instead of 640x480.
+Our unit tests all passed, but real gst-launch-1.0 pipelines failed because the allocator produced 640x481 instead of 640x480 due to integer rounding.
 One pixel off.
-This only manifested when downstream nvvidconv (on Orin specifically) rejected the surface dimensions.
+This only manifested on Orin, not Xavier NX.

 Docker on Jetson needs specific mounts.
 The NVIDIA runtime (--runtime nvidia) isn’t enough for GStreamer pipelines.
-You also need to mount the host’s GStreamer plugins directory (/usr/lib/aarch64-linux-gnu/gstreamer-1.0/), the EGL libraries (tegra-egl/), and the GLVND alternatives.
-Without EGL, NvBufSurfTransform silently fails even though it uses VIC (not GPU) compute.
+You also need the host’s GStreamer plugins directory, EGL libraries, and GLVND alternatives.
+Without EGL, NvBufSurfTransform silently fails even when using VIC compute.

 Links